Kelementz916/Kelementz916/README.md

 # Hello, World! 👋 I'm Kevin

-I'm a fullstack Software Engineer passionate about creating robust, user-centric web applications.
-With a diverse background, I bring a unique perspective to problem-solving, optimizing workflows, and increasing efficiency.
-Always eager to collaborate on innovative projects!
+I'm a Full Stack Software Engineer passionate about creating robust, user-centric web applications.
+With a diverse background as a Registered Nurse and software engineer, I bring a unique perspective to problem-solving, optimizing workflows, and increasing efficiency.
+I'm always eager to collaborate on innovative projects and leverage modern technologies to build impactful solutions.

 ## 🚀 Current Project